bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cramer.md

 * Cramer's name has sometimes been attached to another problem, namely the Castillon-Cramer problem.
 * This problem, proposed by Cramer to Castillon, asked how to inscribe a triangle in a circle so that it passed through three given points.
 * Castillon solved the problem 25 years after Cramer's death, and the problem went on to various generalisations about inscribed polygons in a conic section.
-* Cramer had worked extremely hard over a long period with writing his Introduction à l'analyse Ⓣ(Introduction to analysis) and undertaking the large amount of editorial work in addition to all his normal duties.
+* Cramer had worked extremely hard over a long period with writing his "Introduction à l'analyse" Ⓣ(Introduction to analysis) and undertaking the large amount of editorial work in addition to all his normal duties.

 Born 31 July 1704, Geneva, Switzerland.
 Died 4 January 1752, Bagnols-sur-Cèze, France.